AP Calculus AB Prep in Saudi Arabia | Diagnostic, Tutoring & Practice | StudyGlitch

 Improve how the student approaches the problem, not only whether the final answer happens to be correct.

-Test the learning curve in real time and monitor how the student performs under pressure instead of assuming mastery.
+Check understanding during the session and monitor how the student performs under pressure instead of assuming mastery.

 Individual or group assessment